jakub-antos/jellyfin-rating-cover-burner/README.md

 | 📈 Fetch fresh IMDb ratings → save to `*.nfo` | `jellyfin-imdb-rating-updater` |
 | 🖼️ Burn ratings into your covers | **`jellyfin-rating-cover-burner`** |

-Together, they give your entire Jellyfin library clean, visually rated covers 🔥
+Together, they give your entire Jellyfin library clean, visually rated covers on all devices. 🔥

 ---